tracking-exposed/eu19/content/page/forIndividuals.md

 ---
-title: "myDiet"
+title: "forIndividuals.md"
 date: 2019-05-02T11:22:29+01:00
 draft: true
 ---
+# fbTREX for Individuals
-# empowering users to monitor their information diets
+#### empowering users to monitor their information diets

 Facebook’s personalisation algorithms have an impact on our lifestyles, priorities, moods, opinions and ultimately the decisions we make.
 Yet we are prohibited from understanding their mechanics and objectives.